paulowen/docker-rest/README.md

 # docker-rest
-Python (Flask) REST API packaged in Docker container to interface Docker and Docker Compose
+Python (Flask) REST API packaged in Docker container to interface Docker and Docker Compose.

+More to come...